 The improvement rate with surgery varies with the cause of the TOS.
 Prior to 2005, auto injuries had a success rate of about 80% while repetitive stress at work has a success rate of 65-70%.
 Since adding pectoralis minor release to thoracic outlet operations and wrapping nerves during surgery with a plastic film, the success rate has increased to over 85% in both groups.

-Pectoralis minor tenotomy as the only operation has two different success rate.
-Patients whose diagnosis is only pectoralis minor syndrome have a success rate to date of 90%.
-In patients with both pectoralis minor syndrome and thoracic outlet syndrome, the success rate for pectoralis minor tenotomy alone is only 50%.
+Pectoralis minor tenotomy as the only operation has two different success rates.
+Patients whose diagnosis is only pectoralis minor syndrome have a success rate of 90%.
+Patients with both pectoralis minor syndrome and thoracic outlet syndrome, have a success rate for pectoralis minor tenotomy alone of only 50%.
 More than half of these patients have returned to have a thoracic outlet operation a later date.
 Following the second operation the success rate has been over 85%.

 Recurrent thoracic outlet syndrome

 Recurrent symptoms after thoracic outlet operations, either rib resection or scalenectomy, are frequently due to pectoralis minor syndrome.
-In the past 3 years more than 100 patients have been operated upon for recurrence.
-Most of these patients received the simple operation of pectoralis minor release.
+In the past few years, most patients who were reoperated upon for recurrence received the simple operation of pectoralis minor release.
 A smaller number of patients required combined thoracic outlet reoperations plus pectoralis minor release.
 The success rate in both groups of patients has been over 70%.

 For more Information